mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

-## DBR and formative interventions.
+## DBR and formative interventions - MOVE UP ?

 My own research in game making is an experimental approach to create a new learning design.
 I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
 A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.